ebraun68/codonaln/README.md

 alignment.
 The program defaults to muscle.
 The path to the alignment programs must be muscle or mafft (although this can be changed).

+The philosopy of this program is to tolerate ambiguous codons and stop codons.
+They are translated as X in the file used as input for the aligner.
+Some analytical programs do not tolerate in frame stop codons, so users should exercise caution if any are present in the alignment.

 Minimal usage is:

 ```